edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

 ### API Security Rule {/*api-security-rule*/}

-An API Security rule may contain a JSON Web Key Set, identify an API schema, and the set of requests for which JWTs will be validated and that must conform to that JSON schema.
+An API Security rule may contain a JSON Web Key Set, identify an API schema, and the set of requests that will be validated.
 By default, your rule validates all `POST`, `PUT`, and `PATCH` requests.
 However, you may restrict inspection by:

 -   **Relative Path(s):** You may restrict payload inspection to one or more relative path(s).
 This relative path starts directly after the hostname.
 The available comparison modes are listed below.
     -   **Default:** {{ PRODUCT }} {{ PRODUCT_SECURITY }} will inspect all `POST`, `PUT`, and `PATCH` requests to ensure that they satisfy the API schema.